 Presentations

-2025: AERE 2025 Summer Conference (scheduled), ifo Workshop on the Economics of Adaptation to Climate Change, Workshop IdEP in Sustainable Economics, IAERE Annual Conference
+2025: Internal Seminar at the Policy Evaluation Lab, PIK (invited, scheduled November 2025), 66th Annual Conference of the Italian Economic Association (SIE), EAERE Annual Conference, AERE Summer Conference, IZA Workshop on Climate and Environmental Economics, ifo Workshop on the Economics of Adaptation to Climate Change, Workshop IdEP in Sustainable Economics, IAERE Annual Conference

-2024: EAERE Annual Conference, Early Career Workshop on the Environment, Climate Change and Diasters: Socio-Economic Impacts and Adaptations (GSSI), Maastricht Workshop on Applied Economics of the Environment, IAERE Annual Conference, 4th Italian Workshop of Econometrics and Empirical Economics: Climate and Energy Econometrics, Inequality and the Environment Symposium for Early-career Reaserchers (Sciences Po’s Center for Research on Social InequalitieS, World Inequality Lab)
+2024: Internal Seminar at the Department of Environmental Science and Policy of the University of Milan (invited), EAERE Annual Conference, Early Career Workshop on the Environment, Climate Change and Diasters: Socio-Economic Impacts and Adaptations (GSSI), Maastricht Workshop on Applied Economics of the Environment, IAERE Annual Conference, 4th Italian Workshop of Econometrics and Empirical Economics: Climate and Energy Econometrics, Inequality and the Environment Symposium for Early-career Reaserchers (Sciences Po’s Center for Research on Social InequalitieS, World Inequality Lab)

 2023: SISC 11th Annual Conference